Destiny (1921 film)

-Destiny (Der müde Tod: ein deutsches Volkslied in sechs Versen (Weary Death: A German Folk Story in Six Verses); originally released in the United States as Behind the Wall) is a 1921 silent German Expressionist fantasy romance film directed by Fritz Lang and inspired by the Indian folktale of Savitri.
-The film follows a woman desperate to reunite with her dead lover.
-It also follows three other tragic romances, set in a Middle Eastern city; in Venice, Italy; and in the Chinese Empire.
+Destiny (Note: The film is also known as Between Two Worlds and was originally released in the United States as Behind the Wall.)
+(Der müde Tod: ein deutsches Volkslied in sechs Versen) is a 1921 silent German Expressionist fantasy romance film directed by Fritz Lang and inspired by the Indian folktale of Savitri.
+The plot follows a woman desperate to reunite with her dead lover.
+It is also an anthology film that follows three other tragic romances set in the Middle East, in Venice, and in China.

-The film is also known as Between Two Worlds.